webshop-tech/integration-for-billingo-fluentcart/readme.txt

 = API Usage Costs =

-**Számlázz.hu charges for API usage.** This plugin uses the Számlázz.hu Agent API to generate invoices automatically, which is a paid service.
-Review the [Számlázz.hu pricing](https://www.szamlazz.hu/egyedi-megoldasok/tomeges-szamlageneralas/) before enabling automatic invoice generation.
+**Billingo charges for API usage.** This plugin uses the Billingo Agent API to generate invoices automatically, which is a paid service.
+Review the [Billingo pricing](https://www.szamlazz.hu/egyedi-megoldasok/tomeges-szamlageneralas/) before enabling automatic invoice generation.

 = Limitations =